tilt-dev/tilt.build/docs/tutorial/2-tilt-up.md

 ## Tilt Avatars
 We made [Tilt Avatars][repo-tilt-avatars] so you can try Tilt without first setting it up for your own project.

-Tilt Avatars consists of a Python web API backend to generate avatars, and a Javascript SPA (single page app) frontend.
+Tilt Avatars consists of a Python web API backend to generate avatars, and a JavaScript SPA (single page app) frontend.
 **It doesn't matter if you're not a Python or Javascript guru** — you won't need to deeply understand the project code to learn about the `Tiltfile` and other Tilt concepts.

 ![Randomized Tilt avatar generation](/assets/docimg/tutorial/tilt-avatars.gif)